How to transfer money internationally

 How much money you can send internationally depends on the countries where you and the recipient live.
 This is because several countries have regulations surrounding maximum transfer limits.
 In the U.S., all incoming and outgoing international transfers that exceed $10,000 need to be reported to the Internal Revenue Services (IRS).
 In India, resident individuals can transfer up to USD 2,50,000 each financial year.

 Minimum and maximum limits may also apply depending on the service provider you select.
 These can come in the form of transaction-based, daily, weekly, monthly or annual limits.

 No. Zelle does not work internationally.
 As of now, its services are available only in the United States.
 In addition, the sender and the recipient need to have American bank accounts.

 What is an international money transfer?

 An international money transfer involves sending money from one country to another.
-You might initiate your transfer online, over the phone, or in person.
-The recipient may receive the transferred funds in a bank account, by visiting a cash pickup center, or in a digital wallet.
+You might initiate your transfer online, over the phone or in person.
+The recipient may receive the transferred funds in a bank account, by visiting a cash pickup center or in a digital wallet.

 What is TT bank transfer?

-In the past, a telegraphic transfer (TT) involved one bank sending a cable message to another bank to facilitate transfer of funds.
+In the past, a telegraphic transfer (TT) involved one bank sending a cable message to another bank to facilitate the transfer of funds.
 Before electronic payment networks came into being, banks typically relied on telex messages.
 Now, the term is used interchangeably with wire transfers and electronic transfers.
 For example, while the use of the term telegraphic transfer remains common in the UK and Australia, use of the term wire transfers is more prevalent in the U.S.

 While much of the modern day international telegraphic transfer technology is based on the SWIFT network, various central banks have their own real-time gross settlement (RTGS) systems in place.
-These include Fedwire (the U.S.), CHAPS (the UK), and TARGET2 (Europe).
+These include Fedwire (the U.S.), CHAPS (the UK) and TARGET2 (Europe).